 - 1. MRTA will work to protect the Missouri public pension retirement plans as defined benefit plans rather than defined contribution plans. - 2.
-MRTA opposes any benefit reductions for PSRS/PEERS public school employees, including a tier-two defined benefit plan. - 3.
-MRTA will support the current independent governance and decisions of the Boards of Trustees of the following public education retirement systems: PSRS/PEERS Retirement System of Missouri, PSRS of Kansas City, Missouri, and PSRS of the City of St. Louis. - 4.
-MRTA will work to protect/maintain access to healthcare coverage for public school retirees through the school system from which they retired as is mandated by Missouri law requiring the same premium cost and the same coverage as the active public school employees. - 5.
-MRTA will support "equal and adequate" public school funding through increased state funding of the Foundation Formula for all public schools as mandated by the Missouri Constitution. - 6.
-MRTA will oppose any legislation that would reduce state tax revenue for public school funding.
+MRTA will support the current independent governance and decisions of the Boards of Trustees of the following public education retirement systems: PSRS/PEERS Retirement System of Missouri, PSRS of Kansas City, Missouri, and PSRS of the City of St. Louis. - 3.
+MRTA supports the current statute mandated by Missouri law requiring the same health insurance premium cost and coverage for retirees as active public school employees. - 4.
+MRTA will advocate for an increase in funding of the Foundation Formula through a revision of the